daronphang/programming-resources/dev-ops/CI-CD/CT.md

 ### Production testing

-We should run the same suite of tests against production that we did agains the RC earlier on to verify:
+We should run the same suite of tests against production that we did against the RC earlier on to verify:

 - The working state of production according to our tests
 - The relevance of our tests, according to production